danielraffel/RestartVMService/README.md

 ## Setup

 1. Create a Google Cloud Run v2 function named `RestartVMService`.
-2. Create a Runtime environment variable named `secret` and set its value to the UNIQUE_PASSWORD that you configured in Freshping payload.
+2. Create a Runtime environment variable named `secret` and set its value to the UNIQUE_PASSWORD that you configured in httpping payload.
 3. Update the `index.js` file with the content in this repository.
 Make sure to update the `YOUR_PROJECT_ID` and `EXTERNAL_STATIC_IP` variables with your own values.
 4. Update the `package.js` file with the content in this repository.